Daml Ledger Topologies¶

 - Participant nodes, (also called Client nodes in some platforms) which serve the Ledger API to a subset of the system parties, which we say are hosted by this participant.
 A participant node proposes new commits on behalf of the parties it hosts, and holds a portion of the ledger that is relevant for those parties (i.e., the parties’ ledger projection).
 The term “participant node” is sometimes also used more generally, for any physical node serving the Ledger API to a party.

 The participant nodes need not be trusted by the other nodes, or by the committer(s); the participants can be operated by mutually distrusting entities, i.e., belong to different trust domains.
 In general, the participant nodes do not necessarily even need to know each other.
 However, they have to be known to and accepted by the committer nodes.
 The committer nodes are jointly trusted with ensuring the ledger’s integrity.
-To distribute the trust, the committers nodes must implement a Byzantine fault tolerant replication mechanism.
+To distribute the trust, the committer nodes must implement a Byzantine fault tolerant replication mechanism.
 For example, the mechanism can ensure that the system preserves integrity even if up to a third of the committer nodes (e.g., 2 out of 7) misbehave in arbitrary ways.
 The resulting topology is visualized below.

 Trusted Execution Environments¶